 ― Alan Moore, Swamp Thing, Vol. 2: Love and Death

-I was interested in comics and writing long before I discovered Alan Moore, though he certainly was one of several writers who had a profound influence on me, in that they showed the absolute power a writer welds to make a story, or character – any character – complex and literary or conversely average.
+I was interested in comics and writing long before I discovered Alan Moore, though he certainly was one of several writers who had a profound influence on me, in that he showed the absolute power a writer welds to make a story, or character – any character – complex and engaging, or conversely, average and forgettable.
 Another of these writers was also English – a television writer named Michael J. Bird, whose name I noticed as a child in the credits of several Mediterranean themed BBC dramas.
-These writers are probably an article each – and this isn’t about them.
+These writers are worth an article each – and this isn’t about them.

 It’s about a lingering scent from childhood.
-The warm crisp slightly musky smell of cheap paper coated in cheap ink.
+The warm, crisp, slightly musky smell of thin newsprint coated in cheap ink.

-It has been so long since I have seen comics like these as they were then, black and white with color inserts, the fresh scent of ink as the page unfolds; yet I still know how they looked, how the paper felt between my fingers.
-All these comics were weekly, and had around five stories, each five pages in length – continuing serials.
-Judge Dredd, Johnny Red, Ro-Busters, Charley’s War, Dan Dare, Nemesis… so many wonderful iconic characters!
+It’s been a long time since I’ve seen comics like these as they were, black and white with color inserts, the fresh scent of ink as the page unfolds; yet I still remember how they looked, how the paper felt between my fingers.
+All these comics were weekly, and had around five stories, each five or 6 pages in length – continuing serials.
+Judge Dredd, Johnny Red, Ro-Busters, Charley’s War, Dan Dare, Halo Jones, Nemesis… so many wonderful iconic characters!
 I would often flick to whichever story had been left with the most exciting cliff-hanger the week previous and devour that first, slowly savoring the others over the course of the evening.

 Only 2000AD remains today.
-It’s been a long time since I even saw a new copy.
-Last time it was in a comic specialty shop, and the comic was larger format, glossier, full color, printed on expensive paper, cost about $14 and there were naked women in the Judge Dredd strip.
+It’s been a long time since I even saw a copy.
+Last time it was in a comic specialty shop, and the comic was larger format, glossier, full color, printed on expensive paper, cost about $15 and included sexual situations in the Judge Dredd strip.

 Comics shared with books a natural progression; picture books cater for children of all ages, then lead onto young adult novellas and finally adult novels – comics once did this too.
 There were comedy strips for very small children – Scooby Doo, Donald Duck etc in America and in the UK, the Beano, Whizzer and Chips and others – which produced extremely talented cartoonists such as Leo Baxendale and Ken Reid, creators who actually broke new ground and created magic on the page to delight their young readers.
-Moving up an age bracket, there were comics aimed at older children and young teens – Action, Eagle, and of course 2000AD.
-In the USA there were the superhero comics – Batman, Superman, Thor and many more costumed heroes for this age group.
+Moving up an age bracket, there were comics aimed at older children and young teens – Action, Eagle, and 2000AD.
+In the USA there were the superhero comics – Batman, Superman, Thor, many kids costumed heroes aimed at this age group.

-Yes, comics waned due to the rise of computer games and play-station, which offer cheap thrills, but don’t make you think the way the written word or inked picture does (in fact the opposite – it’s not hard to argue that entertainment like play-station and TV actually kill creativity in both children and adults).
-So competition from other entertainment certainly led to comics decline, yet some fundamental changes within the comics industry also spelled a death knell.
+Yeah, comics waned due to the rise of computer games, which can never make a child think the way the written word or inked picture does (in fact the opposite – it’s not hard to argue that entertainment like play-station and TV kill creativity in both children and adults).
+Competition from other entertainment certainly led to the decline of the comic book, yet some fundamental changes within the comics industry also spelled a death knell.

-Alan Moore and other writers like Frank Miller, and Neil Gaiman appeared, followed by less talented writers who imitated their style without the substance.
-Comics grew up – which was the slogan in the 80s – Batman became the Dark Knight, gritty and realistic – writers tried to make all comics appeal to late teens and adults.
+Great writers like Alan Moore, Frank Miller, and Neil Gaiman appeared, followed by less talented journeymen who imitated their style without substance.
+Comics grew up – which was the slogan in the eighties – Batman became the Dark Knight, gritty and “realistic” – publishers tried to make all comics appeal to late teens/adults.
 Superman got killed and brought back to life.
 Characters got re-booted and re-imagined again and again.
-Comics gained higher production values, garish computer coloring and slick glossy paper.
-They became very expensive and were no longer sold in news-stands (in the US), or in dairies and bookshops in New Zealand.
-When I was a children, comics were everywhere; as easy to find as sweets.
-Now they are only sold in specialist stores in main cities, hidden away in dark bunkers.
+Comics gained higher production values, garish computer coloring, and slick glossy paper while story and art grew secondary.
+They became expensive, no longer sold in news-stands (in the US), or in dairies and bookshops in New Zealand.
+When I was a child, comics were everywhere; as easy to find as sweets.
+Now they are only sold in specialist stores in big cities, hidden away in dark bunkers.